 It’s Spring!!
 Although there is usually still snow at this time of year in Edmonton, I am buzzing with excitement at how beautiful it is (even though it is a nasty sign of climate change).
 I started some seeds a few weeks ago and am super excited to see them starting to pop and I can’t wait to start putting them into the ground!

-The past 2 years I also got milkweed plants to add to the garden.
+The past few years, I also got milkweed plants to add to the garden.
 Why?
 Milkweed is vital for the monarch butterfly population, and helps support other pollinators as well.
 Monarch butterflies need milkweed to survive – their caterpillars only eat milkweed, and they need it to lay their eggs.
 Monarch butterflies have been losing numbers drastically, so the David Suzuki foundation launched a campaign to help bring them back.

-Here are 5 tips for planting milkweed for today’s Five on Friday post!
+Here are 5 tips for planting milkweed!

 1 – Know the genus: Asclepias.